Named after the former US 99, BC 99 now connects directly to I-5 instead. But I-5 runs over US 99's old bridges in Washington, so it's all good.

 True to its name, there are Lions on the Gate to the Bridge.
 They only guard the northbound approach though, because it's coming out of the Lions Gate.
 Southbound traffic gets no protection.

-BC 99 NB/BC 1A WB at Marine Drive, where the routes turn westward on their way to meet BC Trans-Canada 1.
+BC 99 NB/BC 1A WB at the northerly of the two Marine Drives in 2004, where the routes turn westward on their way to meet BC Trans-Canada 1.
 There are North, West, and East Vancouvers, but sorry, no South.